-The following provide examples of direct assessment of various definitions of student learning for competencies in the domain of to lead and manage in the public interest and to participate in, and contribute to, the public policy process.
+The following provide examples of direct11 assessment of various definitions of student learning for competencies in the domain of to lead and manage in the public interest and to participate in, and contribute to, the public policy process.
 These examples are only suggestive of the type of information that might be reported to answer questions such as: What do we expect student to know and be able to do?
 Are students meeting faculty expectations?
 How do we know?
 Is evidence used for program change?

-Togram A. To lead and manage in the public interest Learning Evidence Analysis & Findings Program Change Outcome collected Defined Manage Project Six-dimension rubric applied Project report broken into projects management by faculty; poor performance six sections written over the report on some dimensions course of the semester
+U 0 Learning Evidence Analysis & Findings Program Change Outcome collected Defined Manage Project Six-dimension rubric applied Project report broken into projects management by faculty; poor six sections written over the report performance on some course of the semester dimensions